taylorbrook/scuffed/README.md

 autonomously.

 Dependencies:
-ml.markov (from ml.star library by Ben Smith)
+ml.markov (from ml.star package by Ben Smith)

 Running the patch:
 1. set audio rate to 48k